National Semi-professional Football League (South Korea)

-The Korean National Semi-professional Football League was contested between South Korean works teams and military teams from 1964 to 2002.
-It was the predecessor of the Korea National League which was founded in 2003.
+The National Semi-professional Football League was a football league contested between South Korean works teams, university teams and military teams from 1964 to 2002.
+It was the predecessor of the Korea National League founded in 2003.

 History

 After the introduction of football from the UK navy in the late 19th century, football experienced a boom in Korea and many football clubs and school teams were formed in the 1910s.
 There were also many corporate football clubs especially in Seoul and Pyongyang, two big cities in Korea.
-The corporate club division was made in All Joseon Football Tournament in Pyongyang in 1930, and Seoul Semi-professional Football League was founded in 1939, but both were stopped because of the Japanese government's policy during World War II.
+The first corporate league appeared at Pyongyang's All Joseon Football Tournament in 1930, and Seoul Semi-professional Football League was founded in 1939, but both were stopped because of the Japanese government's policy during World War II.
 The Seoul League was reopened in 1949, but it was stopped again during the Korean War.

-The National Semi-professional Football League was founded in 1964, which was the only football division in South Korea until 1982.
-It was held twice in a year as the spring league and the autumn league except the seasons from 1982 to 1984 when it was held as full-season.
-The match places were mostly in Seoul because many headquarters of corporation in Korea were in Seoul.
-The South Korean professional league, K League, was founded in 1983 that it made Semi-professional League as second division (but no promotion nor relegation).
+The National Semi-professional Football League was founded in 1964, and was the only football division in South Korea until 1982.
+It was divided into spring league and autumn league, being held twice a year except for four years in 1977 and 1982–1984 when it was held as a single league.
+It was mostly held in Seoul, where many headquarters of corporations were located.
+After South Korea's professional league, K League, was founded in 1983, the status of the Semipro League dropped to second division (but there was no promotion or relegation between them).
 It remained until 2002 before Korea National League was officially founded in 2003.